 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
-The subfund commits to investing a minimum of 5% in sustainable investments v

-The subfund commits to investing a minimum of 5% in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+The subfund commits to investing a minimum of 15% in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.